1925–26 Clarkson Golden Knights men's ice hockey season: Season

 After a dismal season the year before, the program had nowhere to go than up.
 The team lost seven of its nine players to graduation, but that was a blessing in disguise as it allowed professor Croskery to swiftly remake the team.
 With the temporary on-campus rink not being sufficient, a new venue was built in Ives Park and practice began in earnest immediately after Christmas.
 20 men showed up for the start, which was not an inconsiderable number for a school boasting a student body of less than 1,000.
 The team got in as much practice as they could before heading down to Ithaca for their first match.
 From the start the team looked much better than it had the year before, skating up and down the ice against Cornell The game was close throughout and Clarkson had a chance to end their losing streak all the way until the end, but ultimately fell 1–2.

 The second game for tech would be their first at the new rink and they played host to Syracuse.
 Sensing a chance for the Knights to win, a large crowd of about 1,000 people showed up to the game.
 They were witness, however, to a masterful performance by the Orange netminder, Beishline, who turned away every Clarkson shot and allowed his team to win 4–0.
 Nearly two weeks passed before the third game but the extra practice time seemed to spark the Knights offense.
 Against the Cornwall Greys, an amateur club from Canada, Clarkson debuted their new goalie, John Klube.
 The team got down 2–5 after two periods but came storming back in the third.
-Wayland made a name for himself in the game as the Knights' comeback came up just short but the with the team playing much better it was only a matter of time before they finally won a game.
+Wayland made a name for himself in the game as the Knights' comeback came up just short but with the team playing much better it was only a matter of time before they finally won a game.